shenwei356/LexicMap/docs/content/faqs/_index.md

 to output CIGAR string, aligned query and subject sequences.

 ```
-18. cigar,    CIGAR string of the alignment                       (optional with -a/--all)
+20. cigar,    CIGAR string of the alignment.                      (optional with -a/--all)
-19. qseq,     Aligned part of query sequence.                     (optional with -a/--all)
+21. qseq,     Aligned part of query sequence.                     (optional with -a/--all)
-20. sseq,     Aligned part of subject sequence.                   (optional with -a/--all)
+22. sseq,     Aligned part of subject sequence.                   (optional with -a/--all)
-21. align,    Alignment text ("|" and " ") between qseq and sseq. (optional with -a/--all)
+23. align,    Alignment text ("|" and " ") between qseq and sseq. (optional with -a/--all)
 ```

 An example: